 Customer satisfaction with the services provided by several hotels in one city in West Java has been very good because it has been able to meet the needs and desires of customers.
-This can be seen from positive comments from customers after staying, inappropriate equipment to be replaced in the room, physical appearance affecting customer service [58].
+This can be seen from positive comments from customers after staying, responses about strategic locations, easy to reach and close to tourist destinations.